STAMP-project/test-runner/README.md

 * `getFailingTests()`: returns the list of test methods that failed.
 * `getAssumptionFailingTests()`: returns the list of test methods that have a failing assumption.
 For example, in JUnit4 one can make assumptions using `org.junit.Assume` API, _e.g._ `Assume.assumeTrue(myBoolean)`.
 If the assumption does not hold, it is not necessary because the program is broken but rather than the test is irrelevant in the current state, _e.g._ one can make dedicated test to a platform.
 * `getIgnoredTests()`: returns the list of test methods that are ignored.

+###### WARNING: Detailed compressed coverage

+Unlike other coverage transformers, which analyze the classes available under the source binary directories, this transformer analyzes all classes whose execution was recorded by jacoco, loading them from the system's classloader.

+Using this transformer outside the online mode provided through `runOnlineCoveredTestResultPerTestMethods` might result in classloading issues, as the executed classes may not be available or coherent between different classloaders.

 #### Mutation Score